Social Media Policy

 “Music and Movie Collaboration Sites” as referred to in this policy shall include websites used to share, download and upload music files, movies, photographs, and other electronic files.

-“Social Networking Websites” as referred to in this policy include websites and/or applications that allow users to share information, including but not limited to such websites as Facebook, Twitter, LinkedIn, You Tube, Flikr, etc.
+“Social Media Sites” as referred to in this policy include websites and/or applications that allow users to share information, including but not limited to such websites as Facebook, Instagram, X, LinkedIn, YouTube, TikTok, etc.

-Employee Use Policy
+Employee & Trustee Use Policy

-Identification as an Employee of the Library
+Identification as an Employee or Trustee of the Library

-Employees who use or are a member of social networking sites, music and movie collaboration sites, and blogs are hereby on notice, by receipt of this policy, that by identifying themselves on these websites as a Library employee, he or she is also to some extent holding himself or herself out as a representative of the Library.
-As such, all employees who list the Library as his or her employer on these social networking sites, blogs, or collaboration websites must take responsibility for representing the Library in a professional manner.
+Employees or Trustees who use or are a member of social media sites, music and movie collaboration sites, and blogs are hereby on notice, by receipt of this policy, that by identifying themselves on these websites as a Library employee or Trustee, they are also to some extent holding themselves out as a representative of the Library.
+As such, all employees or Trustees who state their employment or position with the Library on these social media sites, blogs, or collaboration websites must take care to adhere to the provisions of this policy

-If an employee does identify himself or herself as an employee of the Library, any blogs or postings that are not done in order to further the business of the Library or pursuant to a Library marketing plan or strategy pursuant to the instructions of the employee’s supervisor must contain a disclaimer that these postings or blogs are solely the opinion of the individual employee and that these positions or blogs do not reflect the views or philosophy of the Library, its officials, employees, or patrons.
+If an employee does identify themself as an employee of the Library, any blogs or postings that are not done in order to further the business of the Library or pursuant to a Library marketing plan or strategy pursuant to the instructions of the employee’s supervisor must contain a disclaimer that these postings or blogs are solely the opinion of the individual employee and that these positions or blogs do not reflect the views or philosophy of the Library, its officials, employees, or patrons.

 Content of all Postings and Blogs